England. Change location

 • Leadership ethics: you'll learn about perspectives that try to understand what it means to be an ethical leader and also perspectives that help you understand ethical practices of leadership.

 • Leadership aesthetics: you'll learn how leadership can adopt an aesthetic quality that moves people.
-You'll learn how to interpret aesthetic presentations of leaders but also how to improve your leadership practices through aesthetic practices.
+You'll also learn how to interpret the aesthetic presentations of leaders and improve your leadership practices through aesthetic practices.

 Key module practices